Download Course PDF

 For larger projects, it is important that the project manager understand the value that a professional Business Analyst will bring to the project.
 It is also important that the Project Manager and Business Analyst roles are clearly defined in such cases.

 Taught through a series of discussions, examples, and real world hands-on exercises drawn from IT projects, participants of this two day workshop will come away with tools they can apply immediately, whether their primary role is that of a Project Manager, Business Analyst, Account Manager, Consultant, Developer, or other core project team member.

 - Subject Matter Experts (e.g. consultants, developers, programmers)

 - Participants will receive a course workbook containing copies of presentation slides, exercises, and reference materials.

 - Reference files containing course specific and general project management materials

-- Certificate of completion (framed for participants of in-house workshops)
+- Certificate or letter of completion

 Participants of this course will be able to…